Trip Report: Montana Shakedown

 Tower

-Blue Angels As I walked from my car to my hotel near the Great Falls airport, the C-130 Fat Albert over flew the hotel parking lot at low altitude.
+Top of tower Blue Angels.
+As I walked from my car to my hotel near the Great Falls airport, the C-130 Fat Albert over flew the hotel parking lot at low altitude.
 I knew this could only mean one thing, so I quickly checked in and returned to the parking lot with my camera.

 General view